bokner/fixpoint/README.md

 #
 # Asynchronous solving.
 # Takes CPSolver.Model instance and solver options as a Keyword.
-# Creates a solver process which runs asynchronously
+# Creates a solver process that runs asynchronously
 # and could be controlled and queried for produced solutions and/or status as it runs.
 # The solver process is alive even after the solving is completed.
 # It's the responsibility of a caller to dispose of it when no longer needed.